jeykumar/steganography/README.md

 steganography
 =============

-An experimental steganography app.
-Not for real use, only for fun.
+An experimental steganography app - not for real use